 Special Student status

 Special Student status enables you to enroll in a maximum of two Harvard Graduate School of Arts and Sciences (GSAS) courses.
-All other coursework for the degree must be completed through Harvard Extension School and Harvard Summer School.
-If by the deadline you have a 3.7 or higher GPA and have completed 24 credits at the Extension School you may apply with recommendations from Laura Wilcox, associate director, and two instructors.
+All other coursework for the degree must be completed through the Harvard Extension and Harvard Summer Schools.
+By the deadline, if you have a 3.7 or higher GPA and have completed 24 credits at the Extension School you may apply for special student status with recommendations from Stephen Blinn, associate director of professional programs, and two instructors.
 This option is only for courses not ordinarily offered at Harvard Extension School or Harvard Summer School.

-- First, you submit the Special Student petition (see forms) and schedule an appointment with Laura Wilcox by September 1 for spring 2013 and February 1 for the 2013–14 academic year.
+- First, submit the Special Student petition (see forms) and schedule an appointment with Stephen Blinn by September 1 for spring 2013 and February 1 for the 2013–14 academic year.